+Outsourcing

-Any insurance or reinsurance undertaking which outsources or proposes to outsource functions or any insurance or reinsurance activity to a service provider shall establish a written outsourcing policy which takes into account the impact of outsourcing on its business and the reporting and monitoring arrangements to be implemented in cases of outsourcing.
+Any insurance or reinsurance undertaking which outsources or proposes to outsource functions or insurance or reinsurance activities to a service provider shall establish a written outsourcing policy which takes into account the impact of outsourcing on its business and the reporting and monitoring arrangements to be implemented in cases of outsourcing.
 The undertaking shall ensure that the terms and conditions of the outsourcing agreement are consistent with the undertaking’s obligations under the Directive 2009/138/EC.

-Where the insurance or reinsurance undertaking and the service provider are members of the same group, the undertaking shall, when outsourcing critical or important operational functions as defined in Article 1bis(x) or activities, in addition to requirements set out in paragraph 3, take into account the extent to which the undertaking controls the service provider or has the ability to influence its actions.
+Where the insurance or reinsurance undertaking and the service provider are members of the same group, the undertaking shall, when outsourcing critical or important operational functions or activities take into account the extent to which the undertaking controls the service provider or has the ability to influence its actions.

 When choosing the service provider referred to in paragraph 1 for any critical or important operational functions or activities, the administrative, management or supervisory body shall ensure that: